October 30, 2018

 No matter which route you choose to go, taking on an associate or partner shouldn’t be done to build up your practice.
 Rather, there needs to be enough work for them from day one to make the deal worthwhile.
 If deciding on a partnership, the practice will need to be big enough both in terms of active patients and also collections and physical size.
 In general practices, that means collecting at least $1.2 million and $1.4 million to $1.6 million in specialty practices.

 Assess your situation

-The biggest consideration to note is that associateships are only successful 20 percent of the time, while partnerships see a 60-percent success rate.
-Associates typically only last two years at most because of unset expectations in regards to patient assignment, salary, and timeframe for branching out and buy-in related to value, purchase price, and buy-in/buy-out terms.
+The biggest consideration to note is associateships are only successful 20% of the time, while partnerships see a 60% success rate.
+Associates typically only last two years at most because of unset expectations in regard to patient assignment, salary, and timeframe for branching out and buy-in related to value, purchase price, and buy-in/buy-out terms.

 Learn more about the different options for expanding your practice on the “Insights” blog and in the e-book “Strategies for Transition,” then contact the experts at Professional Transition Strategies to get the ball rolling.